sdroege/gst-plugin-rs/net/webrtc/README.md

 ## Testing congestion control

-For the purpose of testing congestion in a reproducible manner, a [simple tool] has been used, I only used it on Linux but it is documented as usable on MacOS too.
-I had to run the client browser on a separate machine on my local network for congestion to actually be applied, I didn't look into why that was necessary.
+For the purpose of testing congestion in a reproducible manner, a [simple tool] has been used, it has been used on Linux exclusively but it is also documented as usable on MacOS too.
+Client web browser has to be launched on a separate machine on the LAN to test for congestion, although specific configurations may allow to run it on the same machine.

-My testing procedure was:
+Testing procedure was:

-* identify the server machine network interface (eg with `ifconfig` on Linux)
+* identify the server machine network interface (e.g. with `ifconfig` on Linux)

-* identify the client machine IP address (eg with `ifconfig` on Linux)
+* identify the client machine IP address (e.g. with `ifconfig` on Linux)

 * start the various services as explained in the Usage section (use `GST_DEBUG=webrtcsink:7` to get detailed logs about congestion control)